Dachshund With Cancer Gets 3D-Printed Titanium Skull Cap

 A nine-year-old Dachshund with cancer received a 3D-printed titanium skull cap from Ontario veterinary researchers.
 The Dachshund’s cancer treatment is being heralded as a breakthrough in veterinary medicine.

-The Dachshund named, Patches, had a brain tumor that threatened to grow right through her skull.
+The Dachshund, named Patches, had a brain tumor that threatened to grow right through her skull.
 CTV News compared the tumor to the size of an orange stating that its continued growth could have cost Patches her life.
-The brain tumor resulted in deformity in the Dachshund’s head, Danielle Dymeck–Patches owner–reported.
+The brain tumor resulted in deformity in the Dachshund’s head, Danielle Dymeck–Patches’ owner–reported.

 “We called her our little unicorn because she had this bump on her head, but it would have killed her.
 It’s pretty amazing what they did for my girl.”

-According to Dymeck, the tumor in Patches head had been there for years but grew considerably in the months preceding the 3D-printed skull cap’s implementation.
+According to Dymeck, the tumor in Patches’ head had been there for years but grew considerably in the months preceding the 3D-printed skull cap’s implementation.
 Dymeck’s vet advised her to go to Cornell University with Patches’ treatment.
-A vet at Cornell turned to Michelle Oblak, a veterinary surgical oncologist working at the University of Guelph’s Ontario Veterinary College, for advice on Patches treatment.
+A vet at Cornell turned to Michelle Oblak, a veterinary surgical oncologist working at the University of Guelph’s Ontario Veterinary College, for advice on Patches’ treatment.

-Oblak first recommended that part of Patches skull be surgically removed and replaced with a titanium mesh.
+Oblak first recommended that part of Patches’ skull be surgically removed and replaced with a titanium mesh.
 However, the Guelph veterinarian oncologist later deemed the procedure impractical due to its cost, length, and imprecise nature.
-After, Oblak suggested a different method in which Patches would be fitted with a custom-made 3D-printed titanium skull cap.
+Afterward, Oblak suggested a different method in which Patches would be fitted with a custom-made 3D-printed titanium skull cap.

-After taking an image of the tumor in Patches head, Oblak along with several veterinary surgeons, software engineers, and industrial engineers mapped out how to remove the cancerous growth and replace it with a 3D-printed skull.
+After taking an image of the tumor in Patches’ head, Oblak along with several veterinary surgeons, software engineers, and industrial engineers mapped out how to remove the cancerous growth and replace it with a 3D-printed skull.

 ADEISS, a company based in London that specialized in medical-grade 3D printing, were sent digital plans of the titanium skull cap Patches would need for the surgery.
 By the end of March, the Dachshund with cancer underwent a four-hour operation to get the 3D-printed titanium skull cap, and it was successful.
 Patches no longer lives with cancer.

-Oblak believes that surgery like Patches is unprecedented in veterinarian medicine conducted in North America.
+Oblak believes that surgery like Patches’ is unprecedented in veterinarian medicine conducted in North America.
 She believes procedures like Patches’ should be made more readily available.

 “Our hope is this is something that could be more widely available on a broad scale.
 It went very well.”